Avaiga/taipy-doc/docs/relnotes.md

 - The `clean_entities` attribute has been removed from the `CoreSection^`.
 Correspondingly, the `--clean-entities` option has been removed from the version management CLI.<br/>
-  To clean entities of a version, please run your application in development mode, or delete your version with the `--delete` option.
+  To clean entities of a version, please run your application in development mode, or delete your version with the `--delete` CLI option.
 - The deprecated `nb_of_workers` attribute of the JobConfig has been removed.
 - The deprecated `parent_id` attribute of a DataNode, Task, Pipeline, or Scenario entity, has been removed.
 - The deprecated `last_edition_date` and `edition_in_progress` attributes of a DataNode entity have been removed.